thejessicafelts/job-seeker/README.md

 ## Features

-- **Advanced Query Building:** Combines multiple criteria including keywords, domains (with subdomains automatically covered using the `site:` operator), and locations.
+- **Advanced Query Building:** Combines multiple criteria including two sets of keywords:
+  - **intitleKeywords:** Keywords that must appear in the page title.
+  - **keywords:** General search terms that can appear anywhere in the page.
+- **Domain Filtering:** Uses the `site:` operator to restrict results to specified domains (including all subdomains).
-- **Date Filtering:** Optionally limits search results to those published after a specified date.
+- **Location and Date Filtering:** Limits search results to pages matching provided location terms and (optionally) those published after a given date.
-- **Avoid Keywords:** Skips results containing designated keywords (e.g., "secret clearance").
+- **Avoid Keywords:** Excludes results containing designated phrases (e.g., "government clearance").
-- **Pagination:** Fetches multiple pages of results (up to a user-defined maximum).
+- **Pagination:** Fetches multiple pages of results up to a user-defined maximum.
-- **CSV Output:** Writes title and URL information into a CSV file.
+- **CSV Output:** Saves the title and URL of each result into a CSV file.
-- **User Configurable:** All search settings are managed through a single `config.json` file.
+- **User Configurable:** All search settings are managed through a single configuration file.

 ## Prerequisites